International status and usage of the euro: Trading currency

-In 1998, Cuba announced that it would replace the US dollar with the euro as its official currency for the purposes of international trading.
+In 1998, Cuba announced that it would replace the U.S. dollar with the euro as its official currency for the purposes of international trading.
 On 1 December 2002, North Korea did the same.
 (Its internal currency, the wŏn, is not convertible and thus cannot be used to purchase foreign goods.
 The euro also enjoys popularity domestically, especially among elites and resident foreigners.)
 Syria followed suit in 2006.

-Since 2007 Iran has asked all petroleum customers to pay in non-US-dollar currency in response to American sanctions.
-This has resulted in the Iranian oil bourse trading in several currencies, predominantly the euro for European trade and either the yen or euros for sales in Asia.
+Since 2007, Iran has asked all petroleum customers to pay in non-U.S. dollar currency in response to American sanctions.
+This has resulted in the Iranian oil bourse trading in several currencies, predominantly the euro for European trade, and either the yen or euros for sales in Asia.

-In 2018, in response to US sanctions, the Venezuelan Minister of Industries and National Production Tareck El Aissami announced that all foreign exchange government auctions will no longer be quoted in US dollars and would use euros, Chinese yuan and other hard currencies instead.
+In 2018, in response to U.S. sanctions, the Venezuelan Minister of Industries and National Production Tareck El Aissami announced that all foreign exchange government auctions will no longer be quoted in U.S. dollars and would use euros, Chinese yuan and other hard currencies instead.
 El Aissami said the government would open bank accounts in Europe and Asia as potential workarounds to financial sanctions.
 In addition, Venezuela's banking sector will now be able to participate in currency auctions three times a week, adding that the government would sell some 2 billion euros amid a rebound in oil prices.